Oak Lawn Community High School District 229

 For assignment questions, consider what a student would do on a regular school day, such as contacting a classmate or emailing the teacher.

 For technology issues, please email email@example.com, or call (708) 424-4740 and leave a message; someone will get back to you that day.

-I know that not every student has access to WiFi or internet.
-We are working on providing a solution through a wireless carrier for hotspots.
-In the meantime, students are encouraged, if conditions allow, to go to a friend’s home where wifi is available, go to one of the public libraries in our community that provides public WiFi, or go to a local business that offers public WiFi.
+It is understood that not every student has access to WiFi or internet in their home.
+For students who do not have WiFi at home, we have Kajeet hotspot devices that can be checked out in our Media Center and taken home for students to use.
+Additionally, students may, if conditions allow, to go to a friend’s home where WiFi is available, go to one of the public libraries in our community that provides public WiFi, or go to a local business that offers public WiFi.
 For more information about how to obtain low-cost internet, please visit this website: https://www.internetessentials.com/apply

 I am excited about the opportunity for our students to engage on days that would otherwise be missed opportunities for learning.
 This could be implemented as soon as next week.
 As always, please feel free to reach out to me if you have any questions.